 The Cassa Centrale Banca Group is exposed to counterparty risk in relation to OTC derivative activities and repurchase agreements (SFT).
 OTC derivative transactions are almost entirely perfectly balanced.
-There are, therefore, sporadic transactions for hedging assets or liabilities, while speculative operations are not implemented.
+There are, therefore, sporadic transactions for hedging assets or liabilities and intermediation by the Parent Company, while speculative operations are not implemented.

 The Group estimates the additional requirement for Credit Valuation Adjustment (CVA) applicable to OTC derivatives transactions, based on the standardised methodology set out in Article 384 of the CRR.
-The capital absorption is calculated from the estimated credit equivalent determined for counterparty risk purposes, taking into account the residual maturity of derivative contracts and the credit worthiness of the counterparty.
+The capital absorption is calculated from the estimated credit equivalent determined for counterparty risk purposes, taking into account the residual maturity of derivative contracts and the creditworthiness of the counterparty.